 Wood-fired Hydronic Heaters

 Outdoor wood-fired hydronic heaters, also called outdoor wood-fired boilers, use wood to heat water (or water and anti-freeze) which is piped to buildings to provide heat and hot water.
 Unfortunately, some of them can emit more than fifty times as much smoke per hour as a Washington approved wood stove.
 The air pollutants in this smoke are bad for your health and that of your family and neighbors.
 Some wood-fired hydronic heaters can also be located indoors.
-These indoor hydronic heaters are subject to the same remission regulations as the outdoor devices.
+These indoor hydronic heaters are subject to the same emission regulations as the outdoor devices.

 Not at this time.
 EPA has a voluntary program for manufacturers of wood-fired hydronic heaters.
 Devices accepted into that program meet stricter guidelines and pollute less than older models.
 However, test results for this program have been achieved using a hardwood (oak) test fuel, which may under-report the amount of smoke emitted compared to other wood-burning devices.